flautrup/AccessControlTestModule/README.md

  <option value="bbr">Bryan Baker (bbr) - Vice President of Sales</option>
 ```

-value = userID
-Text = What is displayed in the drop down

 To change the userDirectory name, change the "name" attribute of the following line:
 ```
 <select id="UserList" class="UserLogin" name="QVNCYCLES" onchange="doLogin(this);">